janabdullah96/Corporate-Credit-Risk-Classification-Model/README.md

 5. modeling.ipynb - in this notebook we perform the actual modeling.
 We run vanilla sklearn classification algorithms on our dataset, and then select a few classifiers to perform hyperparameter tuning on and subsequently add to the model stack.
 We then run the ensemble model and evaluate its performance.

 **Other**
-1. The 'input_datesets' folder contains all the non-API retrieved input data used in this project.
+1. The 'input_datasets' folder contains all the non-API retrieved input data used in this project.
-2. The 'working_datasets' folder contains some datasets exported and used throughout this project,
+2. The 'working_datasets' folder contains some datasets generated and used in this project.
 3. The 'pkl' folder contains pickle files generated and used in this project.

 ## The Final Model

-The final model applies hyper-parameter tuning to the Bootstrap Aggregation, Random Forest, Gradient Boosting, and XGBoost classifiers, and add's all of these to a model stack.
+The final model applies hyper-parameter tuning to the Bootstrap Aggregation, Random Forest, Gradient Boosting, and XGBoost classifiers, and appends these to a model stack.

 **Stacked Model Score: 77.25%**